Everyday exercises that increase the strength of the abdomen/core along with the back muscles will optimize your body to resist spinal injuries.

 Having healthy body composition means there needs to be more lean body mass i.e. muscle mass and less body fat.
 Strength training/CrossFit helps by raising the metabolic rate while lowering body fat.
 The increased muscle strength helps maintain correct posture and body mechanics in whatever you do.

 Physical activity reduces the chance of injury while increasing physical performance like being able to climb stairs or carry groceries with added confidence.

-The information herein on "Everyday Exercises/Chiropractic to Strengthen Your Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Everyday Exercises/Chiropractic to Strengthen Your Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.